Holiday Depression: What is it & How to Cope

 Why are People More Susceptible to Depression During the Holiday Season?

 Major depressive disorder also often worsens during the winter time because of a significant lack of Vitamin D and reduced access to sunlight.
 The chilly weather often leads to less outdoor time.
 The change of the seasons brings about shorter days and less opportunity to be productive.
 Vitamin D and sunlight are critical to maintaining a balanced mood.
 Many individuals who experience the holiday blues are diagnosed with Seasonal Affective Disorder (SAD).
 SAD can be treated with traditional antidepressants, natural sunlight, or an indoor sun lamp.
-Considering more frequent therapy sessions or additional augmentation strategies (ketamine, transcranial magnetic stimulation, alternative therapies) if you have an exacerbation of seasonal depression during the winter months may be necessary.
+Considering more frequent therapy sessions or additional augmentation strategies (transcranial magnetic stimulation, alternative therapies) if you have an exacerbation of seasonal depression during the winter months may be necessary.

 The winter holidays are often a stressful and emotionally loaded season.
 Many individuals spend time with family, reminisce about childhood memories, and begin to consider goals for the new year.
 These emotionally charged experiences unique to the holiday can be overwhelming and cause feelings of dread, despair, and disappointment.
 While severe depression may occur any time of year, the winter holiday season can be especially difficult for individuals who are feeling depressed.